Dhaka College: History

 On July 1, 1921, the University of Dhaka was established.
-Dhaka College has a glorious contribution and sacrifice for the establishment of the University of Dhaka.
 A section of Dhaka College was merged with the newly created university.
 In fact, all the movable and immovable properties of Dhaka College, students, teachers, staffs, employees, books, library, science rooms and various buildings were brought under the university so that the university could start its academic activities on July 15, 1921.
 A large amount of college land and campus, hostels and other infrastructures, scientific equipment and various scholarships allotted to meritorious students were also handed over to the university.

-On the other hand, Dhaka College was shifted to the Residence of Lieutenant Governor (Old High Court Building) and the Engineering School (now BUET) building was made the student hostel of the college.
+The college itself moved to the Residence of Lieutenant Governor (Old High Court Building) and the Engineering School (now BUET) building was made the student hostel of the college.
 The Engineering School (now BUET) was moved to Secretariat building.
 In 1943, the High Court College building had to be vacated to rehabilitate the wounded soldiers of World War II.
-The armed forced occupied the building and used it as a tent.
+The armed forces occupied the building.
 Then the college was shifted temporarily to Islamic Intermediate College (now Kabi Nazrul Govt.
 College) located in Luxmibazar.
 Shortly afterwards, the official and academic activities of the college were conducted in a rusty old private building of late Khan Bahadur Abdul Hai located in Siddiq Bazar, adjacent to Fulbaria Station.
-Apart from this, a few houses were rented and used as college hostel.

 In 1955, the journey of Dhaka College was started anew with new infrastructures in the present campus at New Market area with a land area of 24 acres.
 In 1972, undergraduate courses on some subjects were reopened.

-In 1982, the English spelling of the city was officially changed from Dacca to Dhaka.
-As a consequence the college was named Dhaka College.

 During the Ershad period, the college had to relinquish about 6 acres of land.
 At present, the college is situated on 18.57 acres.

+In 2025 and 2026, students at the college fought in the streets with pupils of Ideal College and Dhaka City College, causing problems for traffic in the city.
+The colleges came to a "peace agreement" in 2025, but clashed again after that and in 2026.